Spurs in a Bathroom

 Bathroom Zones

-In relation to electrical safety, in the UK, bathrooms are divided in to 3 Zones, Zone 0, Zone 1 and Zone 2, there also used to be Zone 3 which has since been removed.
+In relation to electrical safety, in the UK, bathrooms are divided in to 3 Zones, Zone 0, Zone 1 and Zone 2, there also used to be Zone 3 which has since been removed from BS 7671.

 Within each bathroom zone there are specific conditions relating to the siting of and installation of electrical current using equipment, switches, control gear and lighting and the suitability / minimum requirements of that electrical equipment within a particular zone.